iturdikulov/notes/papis/2020-wengrow-jay-data-structures-and-algorithms/notes.md

 Placed some notes here [[algorithm]].

 ## Ordered Arrays /42
 ## Searching an Ordered Array /44
 ## Binary Search /46
 ## Binary Search vs. Linear Search /51

+Placed some notes in [[binary search algorithm]]

 ## Wrapping Up /54

 ## Exercises /54

+1. How many steps would it take to perform a linear search for the number 8 in the ordered array, [2, 4, 6, 8, 10, 12, 13] ?
+   > I think 4, on step 4 we compare 8 with search value and return index 3.
+   Linear search on this array would take four steps.
+We start at the beginning of the array and check each element from left to right.
+Because the 8 is the fourth number, we’ll find it in four steps
+2. How many steps would binary search take for the previous example?
+   > Probably 1, because we split array to half, and we found value instantly in
+   > 1 step, by jump to index #3.
+But maybe it's depends on implementation.
+   Binary search would take just one step in this case.
+We start the binary search at the middlemost element, and the 8 just happens to be the middlemost element!
+3. What is the maximum number of steps it would take to perform a binary search on an array of size 100,000?
+   > With my computations, probably 17, round log2(n).
+   To solve this, we need to count how many times we halve 100,000 until we get down to 1.
+If we keep dividing 100,000 by 2, we see that it takes us 16 times until we get down to about 1.53.
+   This means a worst-case scenario would take **about 16 times**.

 # 3. O Yes!
 Big O Notation /55